 Below you'll find installation instructions for each platform and their requirements.
-The Habitat CLI is currently supported on Linux, Mac, and Windows.
+The Chef Habitat CLI is currently supported on Linux, Mac, and Windows.

 Table of Contents